hyintell/RetrievalQA/README.md

 - `data_source`: the origin dataset of the question comes from
 - `question`: the question
 - `ground_truth`: a list of possible answers
 - `context`: a list of dictionaries of retrieved relevant evidence.
-Note that the `title` of the document might be empty.
+Note that the `title` of the document might be empty
+- `param_knowledge_answerable`: 0 indicates the question needs external retrieval; 1 indicates the question can be answerable using its parametric knowledge

 > [!IMPORTANT]